-As Program and Communications Coordinator, Rachel is liaison to City Club’s event-programming committees: Friday Forum, Member-Led Forums, and New Leaders Council.
+As Program and Communications Director, Rachel is liaison to City Club’s event-programming committees: Friday Forum, Member-Led Forums, and New Leaders Collective.
 Most recently, she worked with LGBTQ students and allies at colleges across the state to eliminate barriers and create safe spaces for all students.
 She’s in Oregon thanks to EMILY’s List Campaign Corps, a program that sends young people across the United States to help women get elected into office.
 After contributing to a winning campaign in Bend, OR for Judy for District 54, Rachel continued working as her Legislative Assistant in the Oregon State Legislature.
-Rachel’s passion and work experience has focused on engaging young people in democracy, with organizations such as The Bus Project.
+Rachel’s passion and work experience has focused on developing young leaders and engaging them in democracy, with organizations such as Oregon Student Association and The Bus Project.